Zorigt/Learn-Basics-of-NPM/learn-basics-of-npm.md

 2.7.6
 ```
 ##Install Packages with NPM##
 To most people, the main use of NPM is to install node packages into your project.
 You're probably familiar with popular packages such as Express.js, Angular.js and Modulus.

+##Install Locally##
 It is easy to upload packages through npm.
 Just type `npm install <package>` in command line.
 If you get a permission error, you may need to type `sudo` infront of npm.
 ```
 npm install express
 npm WARN package.json node@0.0.0 No description